iwasahighwayman/my-white-whale/README.md

 I was forced to do a third, final round of soldering iron gymnastics for the east column's LED string, mostly because I was too lazy to unwind that lighting string and perform the soldering on the hobby bench.
 But the other two LED strings were bench-soldered, and going forward, if an LED string failed, I'll simply take down that failed string and bench-solder the necessary length telephone wiring replacement.

-This new architecture fullfilled all the new requirements, and improved upon the implementation for the original requirements.
+This new architecture fulfilled all the new requirements, and improved upon the implementation for the original requirements.

 # Iteration #4: Just can't leave it alone ...